Table of Contents

 This video demonstrates an algorithm for evaluating suspected vascular injury secondary to penetrating extremity trauma.
 Descriptions of how to perform an arterial-brachial index (ABI) and arterial-pulse index (API) are reviewed, along with criteria to determine if a computed tomography angiography (CTA) is indicated.
 Relevant imaging is reviewed with a radiology resident with descriptions of how to systematically assess the scans for injury.
 The technique for a tibial traction pin, a temporizing measure for long bone fractures, is described.

-The patient discussed in this case was a 42-year-old man with no significant past medical history who sustained a gunshot wound to his left lower extremity.
+The patient discussed in this case is a 42-year-old man with no significant past medical history who sustained a gunshot wound to his left lower extremity.
 He was transferred by emergency medical services from the field to the emergency department where he was evaluated by the trauma surgery service.
 His primary survey was intact upon arrival.
 After life-threatening injuries were ruled out with the primary exam, a more detailed “secondary” physical exam was conducted.

 A thorough physical exam demonstrated two lacerations, presumed to be from the ballistic injury to the medial and lateral left thigh.
-There were an obvious deformity, swelling, and associated pain of the proximal left lower extremity.
+There was an obvious deformity, swelling, and associated pain of the proximal left lower extremity.
 The compartments of the patient’s thigh were appropriately swollen but soft.
 Pulses of the dorsalis pedis and posterior tibial arteries were palpable.

 Plain film imaging of the left lower extremity demonstrated a spiral fracture of the left femur.
 There was a drill-type fracture of the distal femur.
 A subsequent computed tomography angiography (CTA) re-demonstrated the spiral femur fracture and noted adequate distal vascular runoff.